Outline of marketing: Innovation types

 NPD represents a high risk activity.
 It requires substantial investment and a list of product failures suggests that the probability of failure is relatively high.

 New product adoption and diffusion

-In order to develop a superior understanding of how new products are adopted by the market place and the factors that influence adoption rates, marketers often turn to a number of models or theories of the adoption/diffusion process:
+In order to develop a superior understanding of how new products are adopted by the marketplace and the factors that influence adoption rates, marketers often turn to a number of models or theories of the adoption/diffusion process: